 📖 Couscous types

-- The smallest is Moroccan couscous and is so small that it cooks in a very few minutes.
+- The smallest is Moroccan couscous and is so small that it cooks in very few minutes.

 🥗 More pasta salads